 Negotiate with creditors to pay off a portion of your debt in a lump sum.
 Be cautious, as this can impact credit scores.

-While a last resort, bankruptcy can provide a fresh financial start for those with overwhelming debt.
+While it is a last resort, bankruptcy can provide a fresh financial start for individuals with overwhelming debt.

 Each alternative has its benefits and risks, so it’s essential to carefully weigh your options before proceeding.